ivy-llc/ivy/docs/overview/deep_dive/arrays.rst

             return func
         return decorator

 Lastly, we need to apply that decorator to the override function.
-Let's consider for example a function that overrides :code:`ivy.abs`:
+Let’s consider for example a function that overrides :code:`ivy.abs`:

 .. code-block:: python